empa-scientific-it/openbis/docs/software-developer-documentation/apis/java-javascript-v3-api.md

 This approach worked fine, but there were also some drawbacks:

 - each V3 API class we wanted to use had to be explicitly "required" and its full class name had to be provided (e.g. as/dto/space/Space)
+- classes were loaded asynchronously making the code using the V3 API more complex
 - every V3 API class was loaded with a separate HTTP request to the server (loading multiple classes resulted in multiple requests to the server)
+- it required a third party dependency manager (here RequireJS)

 Because of these shortcomings this approach is no longer recommended, but still fully supported.
 Please use UMD or ESM modules approach instead
 (depending on your use case).